 This Auction Kabinett proves to be a jewel in the crown of the Estate’s impressive set of 2016 Riesling wines.
 It comes from fruit harvested at a hugely moderate 80° Oechsle in the iron-rich Altenberg vineyard in Kanzem.
 This gives the wine grip and presence to accompany good acidity.

 As so often with real top-end Kabinett wines, this is far from ready in its youth.
 Leave it alone for the best part of a decade, and it will deliver a stunning, delicately light Spätlese-styled wine with depth and feather-light elegance.

 This wine was hammered off at €22*.
 Those who have taken the plunge will have a great wine at a more than fair price.

-A full report on the Grosser Ring / VDP Mosel Auction 2017 as well as many other recommended 2016 wines, among which the 2016 GGs by Weingut von Othegraven, will be included in the upcoming Mosel Fine Wines Issue No 38 to be released in October 2017.
+A full report on the Grosser Ring / VDP Mosel Auction 2017 as well as many other recommended 2016 wines, among which the 2016 GGs by Weingut von Othegraven, will be included in the Mosel Fine Wines Issue No 38 released in October 2017.

 You are not yet a subscriber and wish to get this Issue?
 Subscribe free of charge by registering yourself here below.

 * Prices indicated in this article are Hammer prices, i.e. before broker commission, sales tax and possible customs and shipping costs.

 Kanzemer Altenberg Riesling Kabinett (Auction)